 Mechanistic evidence links internal model mechanisms to observable safety behaviour.
 It strongly supports causal/explanatory and capability-oriented arguments.

-The evidence type includes interpretability analysis such as attribution mapping, feature tracing, or causal-path exploration explaining why behaviour is safe or unsafe.
-It also includes formal verification such as proofs or static analyses demonstrating that safety or containment properties hold within subsystems.
+The evidence type includes interpretability analysis, such as attribution mapping, feature tracing, or causal-path exploration, that explains why behaviour is safe or unsafe.
+It also includes formal verification, such as proofs or static analyses, demonstrating that safety or containment properties hold within subsystems.

-Evidence must also satisfy quality criteria such as independence, coverage, recency, reproducibility, and representativeness, so that its credibility can be systematically assessed.
+Evidence must also satisfy quality criteria such as independence, coverage, recency, reproducibility, and representativeness, enabling its credibility to be assessed systematically.